 It’s finally here!
-Now your child is able to stand up all by himself and hold that position.
-In order for this to happen, your little one needs enough muscle strength in his legs, hips, head, and tummy to keep his balance.
+Now your child is able to stand up all by themselves and hold that position.
+In order for this to happen, your little one needs enough muscle strength in their legs, hips, head, and tummy to keep their balance.
 These muscles have been building up while reaching previous milestones.
-Not all of them are directly related to standing up, but have to do with head control, rolling over, sitting, pulling himself up, etc.
+Not all of them are directly related to standing up, but have to do with head control, rolling over, sitting, pulling themselves up, etc.

-You can help him reach this milestone by encouraging him to interact with other babies that are already standing up and giving him time to play freely on the floor.
-The more exercise he does, the sooner he’ll be strong enough to stand up!
+You can help them reach this milestone by encouraging them to interact with other babies that are already standing up and giving them time to play freely on the floor.
+The more exercise they do, the sooner they’ll be strong enough to stand up!

-Cheer him once he accomplishes this, so he doesn’t feel scared.
-If he relates standing up to clapping and excitement, he will feel motivated to keep trying.
+Cheer them once they accomplish this, so they don’t feel scared.
+If they relate standing up to clapping and excitement, they will feel motivated to keep trying.
 Standing up is an important precursor of walking, so stay close to your child and enjoy these beautiful moments together.